 → Leverage resources of all types and across sectors and disciplines.

 → Advance critical thought while promoting engagement and action.

 → Create results-oriented processes toward measurable impact.

 The Summit built upon an agenda created through Open Space Technology, an inclusive, participant driven process to develop capacity for sustainable relationships, action, and impact.

 Participants at the 2019 Phoenix Zones Initiative Summit focused on identifying SMART (specific, measurable, actionable, relevant, and time-bound) initiatives and corresponding action plans that have subsequently fueled collective action—including cross-sectoral, multi-organizational work.

-We aim to grow our impact by continuing to identify more partners and stakeholders who are similarly committed to tackling structural violence.
+We aim to grow our impact by continuing to partner with others who are similarly committed to tackling structural violence.